Salkantay & Inca Trail Expedition 7D/6N

 Day 1: Cusco –Marccoccasa – Sorapampa

-Your trekking guide, chef and porters will pick you up from your hotel at 4:30 a.m., and you will drive two and a half hours to the trail head, Marccoccasa (3,300 meters).
+Your trekking guide, chef and porters will pick you up from your hotel (Must to be located in Cusco) at 4:30 a.m., and you will drive two and a half hours to the trail head, Marccoccasa (3,300 meters).
 You will meet your horse man and horses, and have some time to prepare for the day and enjoy your breakfast.
 You will experience the amazing views of the Andes, with the lushness of the valley, covered in green and some lovely waterfalls.
 Today, the hike will be of moderate difficulty, although it will be a long day of hiking.
 Until lunch, there will be a gradual uphill climb, lasting about three and a half hours.
 After lunch, the hike will be less inclined and easier to walk.
 The views along the way change drastically.
 The trail head is all green, lush valleys, but in the afternoon, you will be right at the foot of the Humantay snow-capped mountain.
 You will also experience a large temperature drop from warm to cold.
 Be sure you have your warm jacket and gloves in your day pack, for the cold afternoon.
 Upon your arrival at the campsite at Soyapamapa, (3,800 meters) you will be welcomed by your team and provided warm drinks and dinner.

 Elevation: From 2,900 to 3,800 m